dheeraj932/Directory-Size-Calculator/PRESENTATION.md

 - All data is stored in memory (resets on restart)
 - The file system supports unlimited depth (tested with 3+ levels)
 - File sizes are in bytes, with KB and MB conversions provided
-- CORS is enabled for all origins (can be restricted in production)

 ## Quick Reference